 9. AND NO BIRD SINGS… – E. F. BENSON

 Benson had a thing for worms and creepy-crawlies in the same way that Hodgson loathed pigs and M. R. James was creeped out by spiders.
 His two most famous stories about evil worms – “Caterpillars” and “Negotium Perambulans” – use them as symbols of absolute moral and physical corruption.
 In the very uncomfortable tale “And No Bird Sings…”, Benson’s protagonist visits a friend’s estate in Surrey, where he enjoys probing his primeval woodlands for birds and the like.
 The problem is, the woods don’t seem to have any birds.
 Nothing really seems to live there: it is shadowy, silent, and ominous.
 Exploring it further, our intrepid hero is disgusted and horrified by what he discovers: the kingly, crawling predator that has eaten or chased away every living thing that it can get its massive, mucousy mouth around.

-8. THE SUITABLE SURROUNDINGS – AMBROSE BIERCE
+8. THE DAMNED THING – AMBROSE BIERCE

 7. A HAUNTED ISLAND – ALGERNON BLACKWOOD